Some notes on romanticism

 It is in that sense that romanticism is anti-managerialism.

-This is not just - or even primarily - true for art.
+This is not just - not even primarily - true for art.
+Wide variety of human endeavors.
 Romanticism really began in religion.

 Sometimes I think that the first romantic was Pascal, on his famous "night of fire," rejecting what he called "the god of the philosophers" in favor of the true God, the personal God.
 Pascal insisted, again and again, on a religion of the heart - le coeur.
 As he said, "the heart has its reasons, which reason cannot know."
 That's a very romantic statement.